www.rockingscots.co.uk

 seen anyone else do it before - though of course we may have had a sheltered up

-gig in Carlisle where they'd supported Tear Gas.
-Half way up the A74 they are
+in Carlisle where they'd supported Tear Gas.

 overtaken at dangerously high speed by the Tear Gas van replete with naked bums

-stuck up against the windows.
 Our Miff literally nearly died/got killed

 laughing!
 Great band.
 Great gigs.
 Cheers lads.